-Shown in the picture to the right is the special phone booth that was on the boiler floor of our power plant.
+Shown in the picture to the left is the special phone booth that was on the boiler floor of our power plant.
 Up until the early 1980s, if you called OPU after business hours your call was answered by a boiler operator standing in this booth.
 The boiler operator’s first priority was the operation of the plant, so if there were problems with the plant when you called, your call might go unanswered.

-In 1982, the power plant went from operating 24x7 to operating intermittently.
+In 1982, the power plant went from operating 24×7 to operating intermittently.
 About that same time our first SCADA (Supervisory Control and Data Acquisition) system was installed.
 The SCADA system allowed operators to monitor and control our electric and water distribution systems throughout the city from a control booth located inside the power plant.
 Several of the power plant operators transitioned from operating the power plant to monitoring and operating the SCADA system.
 These operators worked shifts to monitor the SCADA system around the clock and also answer customer calls after hours.

 Advances in technology have made it so that it is no longer necessary for a human operator to monitor the SCADA system 24 hours per day.
 The system will be able to monitor itself and send out notifications to appropriate personnel if a problem or abnormal situation occurs.
 As of March 31, 2017 we will discontinue our practice of having an operator monitoring the system 24 hours per day.
 With this change, our current SCADA operators will transition to new positions within the company.
 These new positions align with our current business needs and will help us to improve how we identify, prioritize, schedule, and complete work throughout the organization.